 There are a few roundabouts in the city but it can get kind of crazy as everyone goes when they can and there are no painted lines within the roundabout.

 You also need to be careful on freeways because roads can end with no warning and you’ll have to merge with little space.
-They have speed bumps here too but they don’t always have the reflective lane markers to warn you.
+They have speed bumps here but they don’t always have the reflective lane markers to warn you.

 In the smaller cities, rural areas or beach towns, the paved roads aren’t as well done as the city.
 Normally they don’t have any painted lines once you get inside town.

-In the one street of Coco, you will see cracks and holes but they’re not bad enough to damage your car or that you’ll need a 4×4.
+It is common to see cracks and holes but they’re not bad enough to damage your car or that you’ll need a 4×4.

 One of the worst road conditions we’ve ever encountered was down at Mal Pais.
 There is just one road that goes through Mal Pais, Santa Teresa and Playa Carmen and when we were there, someone decided to take a tractor and dig up one side of the road.